statsig-io/ip3country/README.md

 # ip3country

 This is a zero-dependency, super small, IP address to 2-letter [country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) lookup library.
 There are already several libraries available, but none met our requirements for binary size and speed.
-We use ip3country to evaluate location-based conditions on Feature Gates (Feature Flags).
-This enables country-level rollouts or A/B tests for new features.

 This project in its entirety is <500KB, compared to most alternatives out there that are north of 40MB (but might provide more than just countries).